-By 2020, over a third of cars will have eco-friendly navigation systems, according to a report released this month.
+By 2020, over a third of cars will have eco-friendly navigation systems, according to a report released May 3.

 Market research firm iSuppli suggests that green navigation devices are set to boom over the next ten years, with 36.2 percent of cars sold worldwide being fitted with them by 2020.

 Today, only 0.7 percent of cars offer the equipment, which includes functionality such as eco-routing, which allows drivers to select the greenest route as well as the shortest or the fastest.